koii-network/docs/develop/write-a-koii-task/task-development-guide/task-development-flow/create-task.md

 ![img](../../img/DEV%20koii%20task.png)

 We need a Koii account and network setup first.
-We provide the Koii CLI tool to easily set up K2 locally and generate a wallet; check here.&#x20;
+We provide the Koii CLI tool to easily set up K2 locally and generate a wallet; check here.

 <ContentLink title="Using the Koii CLI" link="/develop/category/koii-command-line-tool" iconType="copy"/>